pyx-project/pyx/manual/graph.rst

 * All colors must use the same color space.

 * HSB colors are not allowed, whereas Gray, RGB, and CMYK are allowed.
-You can convert HSB colors into a different color space before passing them to the surface.
+You can convert HSB colors into a different color space by means of :class:`rgbgradient` and class:`cmykgradient` before passing it to the surface style.

 * The grid itself is also constructed out of triangles.
 The grid is transformed along with the triangles thus looking quite different from a stroked grid (as